 Sticky Knob on the Stereo

 If your stereo buttons are old, this may cause the issue.
 In this case, you can try cleaning the buttons with a soft cloth and some rubbing alcohol.

-This is the better option for the DIYers as replacing buttons requires complicated disassembly of the system along with messing with wires and circuits.
+This is the better option for the DIYers as replacing buttons requires complicated system disassembly and messing with wires and circuits.
 Not a great thing to try by a first-timer!

-This happens when the power source of the stereo system is not properly grounded or has high impedance in its wiring system.
+This happens when the power source of the stereo system is not adequately grounded or has a high impedance in its wiring system.

-However, the alternator or battery issue won’t specifically cause problems with car radios, rather it will cause the whole electric system of your car to malfunction.
+However, the alternator or battery issue won’t specifically cause problems with car radios, rather, it will cause the whole electric system of your car to malfunction.
 So, we’ll talk about that later in a separate post.